Droggelbecher/bevy-fast-tilemap/README.md

 ## Features

-- Very high rendering performance (hundreds of fps, largely independent of map size)
+- Very high rendering performance (hundreds of fps, largely independent of map size).
-- Tilemaps can be very large or have many "layers"
+- Tilemaps can be very large or have many "layers".
 - Rectangular and isometric (axonometric) tile maps.
+- Coordinate conversion.
-- Tiles can overlap either by "dominance" rule or by perspective
+- Tiles can overlap either by "dominance" rule or by perspective.
+  Perspective mode allows an orthographic camera like 3d look, that is, *tiles don't need to be flat but can be isometric "objects"* (see examples).
-- Optional custom mesh for which the map serves as a texture
+- Optional custom mesh for which the map serves as a texture.
+- Color gradient for tinting the whole map.
+- Custom shader code that can apply per-tile effects such as tinting or *animation*.

 ## Screenshots